Nabisquik/NASA-API-ETL-SIM/README.md

- # 🌍 NASA Near-Earth Object (NEO) Impact Risk Pipeline
+ # 🌍 NASA Near-Earth Object (NEO) Impact Risk ETL Pipeline

 An end-to-end **data engineering and scientific analysis pipeline** that ingests NASA Near-Earth Object (NEO) data with Apache Airflow, stores it in PostgreSQL, transforms it with dbt, and performs **Monte Carlo simulations** to estimate asteroid impact risk.